prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 #### Values written aren’t the same as the values read

 Cumulative metrics usually need to be wrapped in a `rate()` or `increase()` etc. call to get a useful result.
-However, it could be confusing when querying just the metric without any functions, the returned value is not the same as the ingested value.
+However, it could be confusing that when querying just the metric without any functions, the returned value is not the same as the ingested value.

 #### Does not handle sparse metrics well
 As mentioned in Background, sparse metrics are more common with delta.
 This can interact awkwardly with `rate()` - the `rate()` function in Prometheus does not work with only a single datapoint in the range, and assumes even spacing between samples.